Pre-train or Annotate? Domain Adaptation with a Constrained Budget: Abstract

 \section{Abstract}

 Recent work has demonstrated that pre-training in-domain language models can boost performance when adapting to a new domain.
 However, the costs associated with pre-training raise an important question: given a fixed budget, what steps should an NLP practitioner take to maximize performance?
-In this paper, we study domain adaptation under budget constraints, and approach it as a customer choice problem between data annotation and pre-training.
-Specifically, we measure the annotation cost of three procedural text datasets and the pre-training cost of three in-domain language models.
-Then we evaluate the utility of different combinations of pre-training and data annotation under varying budget constraints to assess which combination strategy works best.
-We find that, for small budgets, spending all funds on annotation leads to the best performance; once the budget becomes large enough, a combination of data annotation and in-domain pre-training works more optimally.
-We therefore suggest that task-specific data annotation should be part of an economical strategy when adapting an NLP model to a new domain.\footnote{Our code and data are publicly available on Github: \url{https://github.com/bflashcp3f/ProcBERT}.}
+In this paper, we view domain adaptation with a constrained budget as a consumer choice problem, where the goal is to select an optimal combination of data annotation and pre-training.
+We measure annotation costs of three procedural text datasets, along with the pre-training costs of several in-domain language models.
+The utility of different combinations of pre-training and data annotation are evaluated under varying budget constraints to assess which combination strategy works best.
+We find that for small budgets, spending all funds on annotation leads to the best performance; once the budget becomes large enough, however, a combination of data annotation and in-domain pre-training yields better performance.
+Our experiments suggest task-specific data annotation should be part of an economical strategy when adapting an NLP model to a new domain.\footnote{Our code and data are publicly available on Github: \url{https://github.com/bflashcp3f/ProcBERT}.}